Proinsias De Rossa

-Proinsias De Rossa (born 15 May 1940) is a former Irish Labour Party politician who served as Minister for Social Welfare from 1994 to 1997, Leader of Democratic Left from 1992 to 1999 and Leader of the Workers' Party from 1988 to 1992.
+Proinsias De Rossa (born 15 May 1940) is an Irish former Labour Party politician who served as Minister for Social Welfare from 1994 to 1997, leader of Democratic Left from 1992 to 1999 and leader of the Workers' Party from 1988 to 1992.
 He served as Member of the European Parliament (MEP) for the Dublin constituency from 1989 to 1992 and 1999 to 2012.
-He was a Teachta Dála (TD) for the Dublin North-West constituency from 1989 to 2002.
+He was a Teachta Dála (TD) for Dublin North-West from 1982 to 2002.

 Early life and political activity

 Born as Francis Ross in 1940 in Dublin, he was educated at Marlborough Street National School and Dublin Institute of Technology.
 He joined Fianna Éireann at age 12.

-Soon after his sixteenth birthday, in May 1956, he joined the Irish Republican Army (IRA), and was politically active in Sinn Féin from an early age.
-During the IRA Border Campaign, he was arrested while training other IRA members in Glencree in May 1957.
+In May 1956, soon after his sixteenth birthday, he joined the Irish Republican Army (IRA), and was politically active in Sinn Féin from an early age.
+During the IRA border campaign, he was arrested while training other IRA members in Glencree in May 1957.
 He served seven months in Mountjoy Prison and was then interned at the Curragh Camp.